safonovpro/node-html-crawler/README.md

 ### Find bad internal links on site

 Application looks for links on all pages of the site and save their statuses in the csv-file.
-Thus, you can find links with 40 *, 50 * statuses.
+Thus, you can find bad internal links.

 ```js
 const fs = require('fs');